 Peer review filters which research is published, with no use of transparent metrics for others to understand the reasoning behind these choices.
 The lack of transparency lends itself to misconduct – reviewers may discourage the publishing of science that challenges the prevailing consensus of the time or fails to replicate it – and hype, encouraging the publication of results that seem exciting over those that provide nuance.

 These decisions have consequences, because journals are the dominant platform for sharing scientific research.
 When non-scientists, who want to apply scientific knowledge elsewhere, read research, they have little way of knowing which methods are sound and which results are reproducible or replicable.
-Reproducibility relates to whether the results can be reproduced using the same data and code as in the original analysis.
-Replicability relates to whether other scientists find similar results in their own studies.
 Other scientists can face the same problems, finding it difficult to assess the state of knowledge in a field, particularly if they have expertise in a different subject.
 This is troubling: the longer it takes to sift through the research to find out which results are reliable, the longer it takes to apply knowledge to solve new problems.

 This view paints a bleak picture of the state of scientific knowledge, and the question that arises is: is all of science like this?